 Product Reviews

-This generously sized KitchenAid dishwasher is a great option if you have a lot of dishes and run the dishwasher frequently.
+This generously sized KitchenAid dishwasher is an excellent option if you have a lot of dishes and run the dishwasher frequently.
 It has two standard racks with space for all your daily dishes.
-But it also has the third rack for awkward items such as scissors, pacifiers, and dishwasher-safe knives.
+But it also has a third rack for awkward items such as scissors, pacifiers, and dishwasher-safe knives.

 What We Like